mrschick/ChessGame-2023/README.md

 # UNIBZ Programming Project 2023

 ## The Goal
-To create a 2D Chess Game in Java.
+To create a 2D Chess Game in Java, by applying the knowledge gained in the "Programming Project" course at [UNIBZ](https://www.unibz.it/), during the Academic Year 2023.

 ## Group Members
 This Project was developed by: